-The MS in Human Resource Development program, with its strong emphasis on learning theory, is designed to prepare students with the competencies for success in promoting individual and organizational learning world wide.
+The MS in Human Resource Development program, with its strong emphasis on learning, psychological, human capital, and systems theory, is designed to prepare students with the competencies for success in promoting individual, group, organizational learning, and effectiveness worldwide.
 The online curriculum is both practice-oriented and research based.
 Drexel's program is unique in the inclusion of a substantial capstone experience.